wshi9124/data-structures-algorithms-and-system-design-notes/README.md

 #####
 The data_structures and algorithms folders contain individual examples as well as more specific notes on topics.
 #####
-All the code in this repository uses Python
+All the code and examples in this repository is based on python